openebs-archive/openebs-docs/docs/deployjiva.md

         path: "/var/openebs"
       ---
       ```
-      If you would like to create storage pool on external disk which is mounted on the nodes, change the path mentioned in the above yaml with appropriate disk mounted path on the Nodes.
+      If you would like to create a storage pool on an external disk which is mounted on the nodes, change the path mentioned in the above yaml file with the appropriate disk mounted path on the Nodes.

-      If your external disk is mounted as "*/mnt/openebs_disk*" in your node, change the path as below way
+      If your external disk is mounted as */mnt/openebs_disk* in your node, change the path as below.

       ```
       path: "/mnt/openebs_disk"